Ribét Academy

-Ribét Academy College Preparatory is a private, co-educational school from preschool to 12th grade located in Los Angeles, California.
-The school is accredited by the Accrediting Commission for Schools, Western Association of Schools and Colleges.
-Ribét Academy's current location was built in 1923.
+Ribét Academy College Preparatory was a private, co-educational school from preschool to 12th grade located in Los Angeles, California.
+The school was accredited by the Accrediting Commission for Schools, Western Association of Schools and Colleges.
+Ribét Academy's former location was built in 1923.

+Following major financial difficulties regarding declining enrollment, the school's leadership made the decision to retire and lease their Glassell Park property to a new charter school, ISANA Octavia Academy, which has been operating in the area since 2010.
+Ribét Academy officially closed in October 2025.

 Sports

 In 1991, the boys' varsity basketball team won the CIF State Boys Basketball Championship - Division V. In 2019, the boys' varsity basketball team won the CIF State Boys Basketball Championship - Division IV.
 The following year, in 2020, the boys' varsity basketball team once again reached the State Championship game, this time in Division I; however, the game was cancelled due to COVID-19.

+In August 2021, the school's headmaster, Ronald R. Dauzat, confirmed that the boys' basketball program was shut down due to financial issues, stating, "We cannot support the program like we used to".

 History

 The school was founded by French-born Jacques Ribét in 1982.
 It has occupied three other locations around Los Angeles.